Some biographic elements

 In 1992, at the age of 85, she crosses the ocean once again to her friend Dorothea Pierce in the USA.

-In September, 1996, at the age of 89, she wants to pass two weeks in Paris where she is enthusiastically received and where she gives conferences for a public of 130 doctors, therapists, artists and professors.
+In September, 1996, at the age of 89, she passes two weeks at the Ateliers du Present in Chatou, France, where she is enthusiastically received and where she gives conferences for a public of 150 doctors, therapists, artists and professors.

 Her last exhibition takes place in Dornach, Switzerland, on the occasion of her 90st birthday.